real-eren/AoC2022-day13-optimization-rs/README.md

 [Example plots](./assets), from data produced on my machine, are included for visualization purposes, though the results will, of course, vary from machine to machine.

+## Benchmarks Disclaimer
+Evaluating the performance of a function / small program by measuring its run-time is prone to misleading results.
+If the function is run in a tight loop and the same input is passed every time, this creates an unrealistic scenario.
+The data and instructions will almost always be in the CPU cache and the branch predictor will quickly learn the pattern of branches.
+This is rarely representative of how the function/program will interact with the rest of the program/system.
+Also, factors outside the source code, such as the layout of the binary and environment variables, can have surprisingly large effects on the runtime of the program -- Emery Berger covers this in depth in the video linked at the bottom.

+More reliable results come from profiling the number of instructions executed and inspecting the generated assembly, as well as measuring the branch and cache miss rates.
+The tools described in the [Benchmarks.Profiling section](#Profiling) can help with this.
+However, before comparing instruction counts and other absolute measurements, one must ensure that both runs are doing the same amount of 'work'.
+Criterion, the benchmarking tool used here, runs each case for a fixed amount of time.
+This can cause more optimal implementations to end up executing more instructions, which is usually a metric we want to lower.

 ## Overall Performance Comparisons
 The `input_handling_baseline` (red) is included in the plots below for comparison as the practical limit of performance.
 It splits the input into pairs of lines, but performs a trivial comparison routine.